-Claire Harlow understands that her clients might be experiencing a period of extreme transition: “One client commented once that, however equal her partnership with her husband, and however successful her career, she was always ‘the one who bought the loo rolls’.”
-So if you know about Andrex but not about ISAs, Harlow’s your woman.
-And this is a longterm commitment.
-“I tend to work with my clients throughout their lives.”
-With two girls under three and a full-time job, she may not have much wriggle room for extracurricular activities but Claire Harlow will make damn sure she does the best for your money.
-Also she does actually remember loving both trampolining and skydiving; “In a past life.”
+Claire Harlow understands that her clients might be experiencing a period of extreme transition, which can be both overwhelming and empowering.
+“A client commented once that, however equal her partnership with her husband, and however successful her career, she was always ‘the one who bought the loo rolls’.”
+So if you know about Andrex but not about ISAs, Claire’s the person to speak to.
+She helps turn pound signs and pensions into a meaningful strategy for your long-term finances.
+With two girls under five and a full-time job, she certainly keeps busy but still remembers her love of travelling, trampolining and skydiving – “in a past life”!

-Fees: “Saunderson House offers an initial meeting with no cost and no obligation.
-We can then work out the approach that works best for you as there are a couple of options depending upon how much involvement you want.
-We can either act on a discretionary or advisory basis.
+Fees: “Taylor Made Financial Planning offers an initial meeting with no cost and no obligation.
+We can then work out the approach that works best for you, depending upon what you want us to do.
+We charge a one-off fixed fee for a financial plan, implementation is a one-off % charge, and a % charge each year to keep an eye on your portfolio and make any changes needed.
 We tend to be able to offer best value for portfolios valued at £250,000 and over.”

 4. Steven Hennessy at MDG

 What if we told you that there was someone out there, who for biscuits and an hourly rate can give you sound financial advice as well as change a tyre, install a new TV, feed your chickens (NOT A EUPHEMISM), all while looking a bit like Dermot O’Leary?
 Meet Steven Hennessy who built up his own business after a stint working for a bank in the late 90s/early 00s left him feeling that “advice was in fact nothing more than product sales.”
 He is proud of his work, and his ability to communicate with his clients and the fact that he can say the alphabet backwards in under three seconds.